The Top 7 UX Design Trends of 2021

 The idea is to “grab down” the attention of the user.
 You can save their time and direct them to a remarkable experience.

 Motion design is now in high demand.
 Designers (and employers) realize that it's often the best way to hold user attention and improve comprehension.

 Another way to tackle short attention spans is increased interactivity.
 Every use case will be different, but expect more micro-interactions and animated scrolling.

 “Flutter” searches took off in 2018 and haven’t looked back since.

 Usability testing increasingly shows that less is more.
 That the best UX comes from getting the basics right.

 Which is why designers are striving to only implement essential features.

-Developers are enabled to keep it simple by the likes of Flutter.
+Developers are able to keep it simple through the likes of Flutter.
 Flutter is Google’s portable UI toolkit that allows developers to create beautiful apps from a single codebase.